mscmukala/GenAI-RAG-OS-HandsOn/Hands-on Playbook.md

   - Add Git settings:
     - Click **+ Add Git settings**
     - **Git repo URL:** `https://github.com/mscmukala/GenAI-RAG-OS-HandsOn.git`
 **Step 3:**
 Click **Create**

-> **Note:** Notebook creation may take at least 6–7 minutes.
+  **Note:** Notebook creation may take at least 6–7 minutes.
 Please be patient.

 **Step 4:**
-Once Notebook session created, look for "Open" , this will open in seperate window you have to login to again.
+Once Notebook session created, look for "Open" at the center left , this will open in seperate window where you have to login to tenancy again.

+Once login you should see datascience notebook session.

 ### 5. Execution
 Follow these steps to run the hands-on portion of the lab:

 1. In the notebook session, on left menu, click on repos folder, keep navigating till you find folder "notebooks"
-2. Find data-processing-execution.ipynb and double click the file
+2. Find python nookbook file, data-processing-execution.ipynb and double click the file
 3. On the pop-up "Select Kernel" , in the dropdown choose Python[conda env:root]* , click "Select"
-4. Open the **Notebook session**.
+4. Instrcutor will help executing the notebook cells...
-5. Find the Git repo added during notebook session creation.
-6. Navigate to the `data-process-execution.ipynb` file.
-7. Execute the notebook cells in sequence, following the instructions within.

 ### 6. GenAI Agent Creation